lawtseng/lta-transit-data/README.md

 - Bus service, stop, and route data.
 - Train station point data.

-After registering an account key on the LTA website, users can start downloading data with the Jupyter Notebook, LTA_data.ipybh.
+After registering an account key on the LTA website, users can start downloading data with the Jupyter Notebook, LTA_data.ipynb.